malisovm/messenger/README.md

 # Messenger

 This is a sample task I did as part of my internship.
-It's an email-like messenger that allows users to write messages to each other (including oneself), which are stored in a database forever.
+The task was to write an email-like messenger that allows users to write messages to each other (including oneself), which are stored in a database forever.

 ### Stack
 - TypeScript